Oregon Firearm Laws

 Important Disclaimer

 This page provides general information only and is NOT legal advice.
 Laws change frequently.
 Always verify current laws with official sources or consult a qualified attorney.
-Last updated: January 2026.
+Last updated: July 2026.

 Purchasing & Transfers